Chaga - the King of Medicinal Mushrooms!

-Chaga has been used in traditional Chinese medicine for centuries as well in shamanic medicine in Siberia & Russia in general.
+Chaga has been used in Traditional Chinese Medicine for centuries, but also in shamanic medicine in Siberia, and Russia in general.

 Here are just some listed:

-Looking at MedicalNewsToday online edition (2*), in their recent article they quote nine (potential, as they point) benefits:
+Looking at MedicalNewsToday online edition, in their recent article they quote nine (potential, as they point) benefits:

 1. Nutrient dense superfood